 First-year students should complete the online CITI RCR course before or during Orientation.
 To register, go to the Penn State CITI website http://citi.psu.edu where you will find instructions.
 Select your campus, then select Pennsylvania State University Courses and register for the Biomedical Responsible Conduct of Research Course.
 Students must work on their own to complete the course modules and pass the on-line quizzes.
-All modules must be completed before noon, August 20, 2021, and a copy of the student's Completion Report must be submitted to the Huck Graduate Programs Office or via email to Ashley Smith at ajs6938@psu.edu.
+All modules must be completed before noon, August 19, 2022, and a copy of the student's Completion Report must be submitted to the Huck Graduate Programs Office or via email to Freya Heryla at fqh5144@psu.edu.